Randy George: Army career

-In 2008 George returned to the 4th Infantry Division, where he commanded 4th Brigade Combat Team and deployed to Afghanistan in support of Operation Enduring Freedom.
-Following command, he was a fellow on the Council of Foreign Relations, chief of the strategic policy division for the Pakistan-Afghanistan coordination cell on the Joint Staff, executive officer to the 33rd Vice Chief of Staff of the Army and then executive assistant to the commander of U.S. Central Command.
-He then returned to Fort Carson as the deputy commanding general (maneuver) of 4th Infantry Division.
+In 2008 George returned to the 4th Infantry Division, where he commanded 4th Brigade Combat Team and deployed to Afghanistan in support of Operation Enduring Freedom from 2009 to 2010.
+Following command, he was a fellow on the Council of Foreign Relations, chief of the strategic policy division for the Pakistan-Afghanistan coordination cell on the Joint Staff, executive officer to the 33rd Vice Chief of Staff of the Army, General Lloyd Austin, and then executive assistant to the commander of U.S. Central Command, the latter starting in March 2013.
+He then returned to Fort Carson as the deputy commanding general (maneuver) of 4th Infantry Division in July 2014.

-After two staff assignments as the director of force management for the Army G-3/5/7 and deputy director for regional operations and force management in the J-3, George took command of the 4th Infantry Division in June 2017.
-In this role he deployed again to Afghanistan.
+After two staff assignments as the director of force management for the Army (G-3/5/7) from May 2015 to June 2016, and deputy director for regional operations and force management on the Joint Staff (J-3) from June 2016 to August 2017, George took command of the 4th Infantry Division.
+In this role he deployed again to Afghanistan for nine months, where he served as deputy chief of staff for operations of the Resolute Support Mission.
+After relinquishing command in October 2019, he was briefly a special assistant to the vice chief of staff of the Army.

-George's most recent command was of I Corps at Joint Base Lewis McChord, after which he served as the Senior Military Assistant to the Secretary of Defense.
+George's most recent command was of I Corps at Joint Base Lewis McChord, taking command in February 2020 and serving in that role during the COVID-19 pandemic in the United States.
+In May 2021, George took up the post of Senior Military Assistant to the Secretary of Defense under Secretary Lloyd Austin.
+On 5 August 2022, he assumed the duties of the vice chief of staff of the United States Army.